 Step Four: Install Balustrade

-This part of stair installation is challenging and often best left to professionals.
+This part installing hardwood on stairs is challenging and often best left to professionals.
 Entire guides have been written about installing stair balusters, newels, and railings–more than can be explained here.
 However, it is important that if you are going to sand and finish your balusters as well as your stairs, you need to take care of the balusters first to avoid dripping finish on the stairs.

 Step Five: Sand and Finish